acaylor/ajs-blog/content/posts/loki-homelab-logging.md

 Now if you want to collect logs from docker containers, I found how to reconfigure the promtail agent and docker daemon to format the container logs.
 Loki includes a docker plugin to send logs but I run docker on raspberry pi systems which have arm64 cpu architecture.
 The loki docker plugin does not have an arm64 image but the promtail agent does.

 We will prepare the promtail config and then configure the docker daemon to alter the format of the container logs to make it easier for us to look at in grafana.
-Repace the loki url with your system.
+Replace the loki url with your system.

 ```yaml